MarkPawlus/elide.js/README.md

 Note: Only elements assigned an id will be tracked.

 ##ToDo
-1. Generate ID's on the fly to allow elements with no ID to be tracked without requiring addition of ID.
+1. Generate ID's on the fly to allow elements with no ID to be tracked without requiring addition of ID
-2. Detect container padding and reduce available text resizing space accordingly.
+2. Detect container padding and reduce available text resizing space accordingly
+3. Synchronize resizing of multiple elements